edsu/ginger/README.md

 ginger
 ======

-Ginger is a set of programs for checking large sets of URLs in a distributed fashion using Amazon Web Services.
-Think of it as web harvesting rebooted for the cloud.
-If you are wondering why "ginger" it's because @eikeon likes golang and AWS, and ginger -- and we hope you will too.
+Ginger is a set of programs for harvesting large sets of URLs in a distributed fashion using Amazon Web Services.
+Think of ginger as Web harvesting rebooted for the cloud, so that you can reasonably rent the machines when you need them, and can retire them when you don't.
+If you are wondering why "ginger" let's just say it's because @eikeon likes golang, AWS, the Web ... and ginger.
+We think you will too.

 Components
 ----------